 Please check the ePermit Center for the growing lists of permits being accepted in this application.
 You must have an account set up through the ePermit Center to process these applications.
 Online transactions through the ePermit Center are strongly encouraged: https://epermitcenter.harfordcountymd.gov/energov_prod/selfservice#/home.

 Anyone seeking a zoning variance or Special Exception approval should contact Planning and Zoning to schedule a pre-application meeting by calling 410-638-3103.
-This meeting can be held by phone or video conference.
+This meeting can be held in person, by phone or video conference.
 Once the application is completed, the applicant may use the drop box in the lobby or mail the application to the Planning Office.
 Once the application is deemed complete, we will contact the applicant to arrange payment.
 After all fees are paid, the application will be sent to the Hearing Examiners office for scheduling.

 Most applications are being reviewed and issued within 10 business days.